Exifly/ApiVault/README.md

 ## Key Features

-- LivePreview - See the API Website
-  - Instantly see the API website or documentation before click.
 - Dark/Light mode
 - Search bar to find your API needs
 - Possibility to send or upload your own public API to get listed